parallelchain-io/parallelchain-protocol/Runtime.md

 Where $E_{expblocks}(v) = B_{epoch}/v$, and $E_{ireduct}$ is a sequence of pre-computed values, specified in pchain-formulas (WIP).

-The intended result of this formula is for the reward rate to reduce gradually from around 8% per annum in the first year of the blockchain's history, to 1.5% per annum by year 10.

 **`R_grsstakereward(pr, sp, pp)`** is the number of tokens in a pool reward $pr$ rewarded to a particular stake with power $sp$ included in a total pool power of $pp$:

 $$